tbwfdu/fetch/docs/config.md

 Upon first time run, you will need to enter the following settings.

-:new: Fetch now supports up to two Workspace ONE UEM Environments.
+🆕 Fetch now supports up to two Workspace ONE UEM Environments.
 Once you've added the first environment, you can add another from the `+` button in the tab menu.

 ![Alt text](../images/image2.png "Image")